 - EVST 110 Introduction to Environmental Studies

 - BIOL 104 Environmental Biology

 - CHEM 101 Chemistry of the Environment

-- ENGL 275 American Literature and the Environment
+- ENGL 275 American Literature and the Environment or

-- or

-ENGC 306 Exploring Nature Writing
+- ENGC 306 Exploring Nature Writing or

-- or

 - HIST 212 American Environmental History

 - POLI 235 Public Policy

+or

+- POLI 365 F1 Environmental Policy and Management

 - PSYC 290 Principles of Statistics

 - or

-- BUSI 250 Principles of Statistics
+- BUSI 250 Principles of Statistics or

+- ANTH 335 Geographic Information Science

 - ECON 340 Environmental Economics

 - SOCI 375 Environmental Sociology

-- or ANTH 330 Human Impact on the Ancient Environments
+- ANTH 330 Human Impact on the Ancient Environments

 - RELI 270 Ecotheology

 - or

 - PHIL 270 Environmental Philosophy

 - or

-PHIL 315 Ethics and Relations to Friend, Kin, and Community EVST 497 Senior Seminar All majors must complete an internship with an environmental studies focus.
+PHIL 315 Ethics and Relations to Friend, Kin, and Community EVST 497 Senior Seminar

+All majors must complete an internship with an environmental studies focus.
+The internship must be approved in advance by the Environmental Studies chair.